isabella232/docs-vuepress/docs/administration/projects/project-create.md

 Description

 : A brief explanation about the project.
 Normally, this is just one phrase or sentence explaining the project purpose.
 If you have large amounts of text, consider creating a project README.

+_Execution History Clean_

+When you enable Execution History Clean, you can control the frequency which Rundeck removes your execution history.

 _Execution Mode_